 Oftentimes, owners respond to barking in ways that fail to address long-term behavior—for example by yelling, rewarding bad habits or inconsistently disciplining.

-When finding a solution, keep in mind that as the dog’s trainer (or animal behaviorist), finding the function of the behavior is important.
-If the dog is barking because it is bored, providing something for the dog to do (e.g., a Kong™ filled with treats) may solve the problem.
-However, if the dog is barking because it has separation issues, that may require a completely different solution.
-Sometimes, the easiest solutions work, but for dogs who have established barking as a leisure time activity, a simple solution does not always work.
+When looking for a permanent solution, keep in mind that as the dog’s owner, finding the source of the behavior is important.
+If your dog is barking because of boredom, providing your pet with something to do may be the answer.
+However, if separation issues are the trigger, this may require a completely different approach.
+Sometimes, the most straightforward solutions work.
+For dogs who have established barking as a leisure-time activity, though, a simple solution does not always work.

-Make sure your dogs have an adequate amount of exercise before you leave in the morning.
-Tired dogs are more likely to want a quiet rest time.
-If possible, have a dog walker come to walk the dogs mid-day.
+Make sure your dog has an adequate amount of exercise before you leave in the morning.
+A tired dog is more likely to rest when you’re not at home.
+If possible, have a dog walker come to walk your dog mid-day.

-There are a number of products that give the dog something to do.
-Treats can be placed inside a Kong toy, and the dog will work to get the treats out.
-This is a behavior that is incompatible to barking.
+There are a number of products that will give your dog something to do.
+For example, treats can be placed inside a toy, and the dog will work to get the treats out.